skandlab/MutSpot/Readme.md

 ====================================

 ## Non-coding MUTation hotSPOT dectection in cancer genomes

-This package systematically scans cancer genomes to detect small, focal regions with higher than expected mutation recurrence (mutation hotspots) through binomial logistic modelling.
-Such regions display signatures of positive selection and therefore are likely to be causal to cancer development.
+The MutSpot R package systematically and unbiasedly scans cancer whole genomes to detect mutation hotspots.
+MutSpot first builds a background mutation model that corrects for known covariates of mutation probability, such as local nucleotide context, replication timing and epigenomic features.
+Then Mutspot evaluates the mutation recurrence of focal DNA regions using a Poisson binomial model to account for varying mutation rates across different tumors.
+Mutation hotspots identified have significanlty higher mutation recurrence compared to the backgound genomic mutation rate, suggesting positive selection in cancer and involvement in tumorigenesis.

+Reference:Guo et al., Nature Communications, 2018

 ------------------------------------------------------------------------------------

 ## Installation
-MutSpot runs on R (requires at least 3.2.0)
+MutSpot runs on R (requires at least 3.2.0.
+Install the package from Github using the following R commands.

 ```{r}
 install.packages("devtools")